Marine, Offshore and

 Future plans

-The University Library's Special Collections and Archives has an environmentally controlled storage facility, thus ensuring the future integrity of the MTSC and its materials.
-In due course, all the materials will all be listed on the University Library Catalogue and materials will be available for consultation.
+The University Library's Special Collections and Archives has an environmentally controlled storage facility.
+It ensures the future integrity of the MTSC and its materials.
+All materials will all be listed on the University Library Catalogue and materials will be available for consultation in due course.
 Until then please consult our MTSC catalogues listed above in Search Our Collection.

 Research vessel replacement